Research

 [Abstract]

-“The One Child Policy and Household Saving” with Nicolas Coeurdacier (SciencesPo) & Keyu Jin (LSE).
-Journal of the European Economics Association.
+“The One Child Policy and Household Saving” with Nicolas Coeurdacier & Keyu Jin.
+Journal of the European Economic Association.
 June 2023. [working paper version]

 [Abstract]